Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 351 - Hardware and Software Interface/L4_Memory and Data 2, Integers 1.md

 ### Signed Integers
-- representation: using the most signinfncat bit (msb)
+- representation: using the most significant bit (msb)
 - range: $[-2^{n - 1}: 2^{n - 1} -1]$
-- negation procedure: - x = ~x +1 (-x is assigng by the negation of x and add one (negative signed))
+- negation procedure: - x = ~x +1 (-x is assign by the negation of x and add one (negative signed))

 Question 1: Compute the decimal value of the 8-bit Two's Complement number 0xAA